fsprojects/Paket/docs/content/template-files.md

 	description This would
 	  cause an error

-There are 4 compulsary fields required to create a nupkg.
+There are 4 compulsory fields required to create a nupkg.
 These can always be specified in the template file, or in a project based template can be omitted and an attempt will be made to infer them as below: